KKanistan06/Password-Manager/README.md

 - **User-Friendly Interface**: Modern and clean UI, making password management simple and intuitive.
 - **Zero Knowledge Architecture**: We don’t store any plain-text passwords—your data is encrypted, and only you have the decryption key.

+## 🌐 Live Demo

+You can view the live demo of the app on (https://password-managerapp.netlify.app/signin).

 ## 📦 Installation

 Clone this repository to your local machine to get started.